 - Driving While Suspended 1st degree is a gross misdemeanor with a maximum sentence of 364 days in jail and $5000 fine.
 If you are convicted, there is mandatory 10 days in jail for the first offense, 90 days of jail for a second offense and 180 days for a third offense.
 Some judges allow this mandatory jail time be served on electronic home monitoring, but others make you sit in jail.
 You can only receive a DWLS 1st if you have been deemed a habitual traffic offender by the Dept, of Licensing and had your license suspended for seven (7) years.

-Reinstating A Suspended Washington Drivers License
+How to Reinstate Washington Drivers License

 The first step is to check with the Dept. of Licensing.
 They now provide an online tool for checking your license.
 If you have completed all of the court and DMV requirements the Department of Licensing will require a $75.00 reinstatement fee.
 One of the requirements may be buying auto insurance with a SR22 certificate.
 A ignition interlock device may also be required if you were suspended for DUI.
 If your not eligible to reinstate your license you may be able to get a restricted license.
 This will allow you to drive to and from work, school, or other vital locations.
 You will be limited to only driving to specified locations and during specific hours.